QuantumMaterialsModelling/AiSurf-Automated-Identification-of-Surface-images/README.md

 Parameters related to the clustering processes used to find the primitive vectors.
 - **cluster_kNN_low** and **cluster_kNN_high**: values defining the interval containing the optimal number of clusters for the calculated nearest neighbours (NN) distances, evaluated by the silhouette score. *Default: 6 and 24 respectively*; they define the variable *cluster_span_kNN*. <br>
 **cluster_kNN_low** is also the number of NN considered for each keypoint during the calculations.
 - **clustersize_Threshold**: used to reduce impact of erroneous NN-vectors on the selection of the lattice vectors.
-In the final distribution only nn-clusters with population ≥ clustersize_threshold\*n_max are considered; n_max here is the population of the largest cluster; *Default: 0.3*.
+In the final distribution only nn-clusters with population ≥ clustersize_threshold\*n_max are considered; n_max is the population of the largest cluster; *Default: 0.3*.

 [*Sublattice lookup*] <br>
 Once the primitive vectors have been found, we look for the sublattice positions.